 Can China and South Korea reset complex ties after Xi-Lee summit?

-Analysts say both countries increasingly rely on each other for economic and security factors amidst geopolitical churn in the Asia Pacific region.
+Analysts say both countries increasingly rely on each other for economic and security reasons amid geopolitical churn in the Asia Pacific region.

 Lee had hosted Xi for talks on the sidelines of the 2025 Asia-Pacific Economic Cooperation (APEC) meeting in Gyeongju.